Elite Beat Agents: Gameplay

 Each stage is divided into multiple gameplay sections separated by story sequences, the specific number of which vary by stage.
 If the Elite-O-Meter is in the yellow when the player reaches one of these breaks, the story will depict the person in need making significant progress towards his or her goal.
 If it is in the red, the scene will instead depict the person encountering a setback.
 In between breaks, during the gameplay, the top screen shows the person attempting to accomplish what they need to do at that time.
 The scene depicted changes every beat, or when the markers switch color, depending on the player's progress.
 If the player scores an "Elite Beat" by scoring 300 points on each marker in a single beat, then the person makes a lot of progress very enthusiastically.
-If the player scores a "Beat" (no score lower than 100, but not all 300), the person will be shown making average progress on their goal.
-However, if the player does not score a special beat bonus at all by scoring a 50 on a marker or missing it entirely, the person on the top screen will encounter difficulties and setbacks.
+If the player scores a "Beat" (no score lower than 100, but not all 300), the person will be shown making average progress on their goal, but if the player does not score a special beat bonus at all by scoring a 50 on a marker or missing it entirely, the person on the top screen will encounter difficulties and setbacks.
 The player receives bonuses to the final grade and unlocks artwork for completing a stage with positive outcomes at all stage breaks.

 Each stage has three possible endings for its story.
 The ending depends on the number of gameplay sections passed.
 If all gameplay sections are passed, the story will have the best ending, with the main character succeeding in its challenge.
 If at least one section is passed, but not all of them, then the story will have the average ending, where the main character succeeds with moderate success.
 If all sections are failed, however, the story will have the worst outcome, where the main character finishes his or her endeavor but still fails.
 Missions are grouped into one of seven acts; in any act before the last that contains multiple missions, players can choose which order to complete all the missions within the same act, but all missions in an act, including any bonus missions unlocked, must be cleared to advance to the next act.